xjtian/monarch-sankeymatic/README.md

-Mint-Sankey
+Monarch-Sankey
 ===

-Turn your Mint transaction data into a Sankeymatic diagram with a customizable node hierarchy.
+Turn your Monarch transaction data into a Sankeymatic diagram with a customizable node hierarchy.
+This tool is meant to offer more flexibility in defining category hierarchies than the built-in cash flow visualizer in Monarch

 Install
 ---